jvanlier/self-driving-car-engineer/Project2_Advanced_Lane_Finding/README.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

-For the video pipeline, I implemented searching from a prior (see `lib/line.py` lines 147 to 161, annd `lib/road_lane.py` lines 49 to 84`), sanity checks that verify the width of the lane in the top and the bottom (see `lib/road_lane.py` lines 86 to 100), and a reset after 25 frames if it failes to recover.
+For the video pipeline, I implemented:

+- searching from a prior (see `lib/line.py` lines 147 to 161, and `lib/road_lane.py` lines 49 to 84)
+- sanity checks that verify the width of the lane in the top and the bottom (see `lib/road_lane.py` lines 86 to 100)
+- A reset after 25 frames if it failes to recover.

 Here's a [link to my video result](./test_videos_output/project_video.mp4)